eniblock/eniblock-sdk-angular-starter/README.md

 npm install
 ```

 After this, configure the Eniblock class with your `appId`.
+You can locate this in the `src/app/components/home/home.component.ts` file.
 This ID can be obtained from the [Eniblock SDK Admin Portal](https://sdk.eniblock.com/admin).

 ## Development Server